CL2-UWaterloo/f1tenth_ws/README.md

 - [Scan matching](./nodes/scan_matching) $\rightarrow$ `nodes/scan_matching` (To be completed)

 # Running Simulation
+Simulation sometimes seems to crash using another launch file.
+Do `ros2 run` instead of `ros2 launch`.

 ### With an NVIDIA gpu
 You need **Docker**, **nvidia-docker2** and **rocker** and installed.